-We will seek comments from agencies, tribes, local communities, organizations, and the public during a 45-day comment period from May 10 to June 25, 2018.
-A public hearing will be held on May 31, 2018.
+We will seek collected comments from agencies, tribes, local communities, organizations, and the public during a 45-day comment period from May 10 to June 25, 2018.
+A public hearing will be was held on May 31, 2018.
 The hearing will be held at Seattle City Hall (600 4th Avenue, 1st floor) in the Bertha Knight Landes room.
-We will accept comments by mail, an online comment form, email, and at the public meeting (orally and in writing).
-Comments received during the comment period will be addressed in the Final EIS.
+We will accepted comments by mail, through an online comment form, via email, and at the public meeting (orally and in writing).
+Comments received during the comment period will be are addressed in the Chapter 5 of this Final EIS.